rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 While we always buy the same Azure, no matter how we purchase, specific options and possibilities will vary based on the channel you use to purchase your Azure Subscriptions.
 For example, the workflow for creating new Subscriptions works differently - with EA, you can quickly deploy them using Infra-as-Code templates, but in CSP, that is not a feasible option.

 It's also important to mention that most of us use (probably without realising) the public version of Microsoft's public cloud called "Azure Cloud".
 Now you might wonder, if there is a public version of the public cloud, are two private ones as well?
-The answer to this question is - no, but there are three sovereign clouds with limited access:
+The answer to this question is - no, but there are two sovereign clouds with limited access:
 - Azure Government (US Gov and US DoD).
 - Azure China (served by 21Viatel under license from Microsoft).

-All three clouds are separate, with different management APIs and identity services used to grant access.
-A programmatic check will tell us the following:
+All three clouds, the public one and the two sovereign ones, are separate, with different management APIs and identity services used to grant access.

 *Fun fact - in the past, we also had Azure Germany (operated by T-Systems under license from Microsoft).
-In 2018, Microsoft stopped accepting_ new customers or adding new features to the German sovereign cloud.
+In 2018, Microsoft stopped accepting new customers or adding new features to the German sovereign cloud.
 It was discontinued in late 2021.
 Today, the general Azure Cloud has two data centre regions in Germany.*

 ## How is Azure structured